mlcommons/training/reasoning/README.md

 1. Images are built from the repository and git revision specified in the dataset.
 2. These images are converted to SIF file format.

-For x86_64 platforms, there are already pre-built images, so step 1 can be skipped.

-For arm64 platforms, we provide a script to build the images.

 You can build the container defined in `./dataset-processing-container` that already pre-packages all necessary dependencies and can be used for both steps.

 You should be able to run the following: